aswanthkumarp/TodoTypescript/README.md

 The app is styled using Tailwind CSS, a utility-first CSS framework.
 You can customize the styles in the `styles` directory and leverage the power of Tailwind's classes for rapid development.

-## Contributing

-If you'd like to contribute, please fork the repository and create a pull request.
-Any contributions are welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Happy coding! 🚀